ZhengLyu-Data/Lvzheng-Wuhan-Realworld/01_retail_analysis/README.md

 ## 📎 Summary
 This is the first of four data portfolio projects designed to showcase cloud-based data analysis workflows using AI-assisted Python in Colab and interactive dashboards in Tableau Public.

+## 📓 Usage Note

+The file `Notebook.ipynb` is a standard **Jupyter Notebook (.ipynb)** created and executed in **Google Colab**.

+To preserve execution history and cell output, we retained the original filename.
+Please open the notebook with Google Colab to fully experience the code, outputs, and visuals.

+👉 How to open: Copy the repo URL → Go to Google Colab → File → Open notebook → GitHub tab → Paste URL